bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

         print "Interface with URI [%s] found and name/comment [%s]" % (i[0], i[1])
 ```

-Opening and closing a communication link is doing by using the Crazyflie
+Opening and closing a communication link is done by using the Crazyflie
 object:

 ``` python